-- 2527.
-If a modification or software upgrade is required for gaming equipment, a distributor must modify, upgrade, or replace the software or gaming equipment within the time frame established by the attorney general.
-Gaming equipment provided by a distributor that remains in operation without the required modification, upgrade or replacement is considered unapproved by the attorney general. - 2628.
-A service technician may not access a dispensing device or electronic pull tab device unless accompanied by an organization employee. - 2729.
-A distributor may not possess, in inventory, a processing chip encoded with proprietary software that was duplicated by the distributor for a dispensing device or electronic pull tab device usable in North Dakota. - 2830.
-A distributor may not sell or provide new video surveillance equipment or install video surveillance equipment for an organization unless the distributor is an approved vendor of the equipment or is approved by the attorney general. - 2931.
-If a distributor receives an administrative or criminal complaint or a citation from another state, it shall notify the attorney general in writing within thirty days of the date of the complaint or citation. - 3032.
-An electronic quick shot bingo site operating system with card-marking devices, fifty-fifty raffle system, site system with bingo card-marking devices, electronic pull tab devices with operating system, and related equipment may only be sold or provided to an organization with a state gaming license. - 3133.
-A distributor shall report a malfunction of a fifty-fifty raffle system, site system with bingo cardmarking devices, electronic quick shot bingo site operating system with card-marking devices, or electronic pull tab devices with operating system, which affects the security or integrity of the system or the outcome of a game to the attorney general within the next business day of the date of occurrence. - 3233.
-At least seven calendar days before installing, upgrading, or converting an electronic pull tab device and operating system at a gaming site, the distributor shall report the following information to the attorney general in writing:
+- 27. If a modification or software upgrade is required for gaming equipment, a distributor must modify, upgrade, or replace the software or gaming equipment within the time frame established by the attorney general.
+Gaming equipment provided by a distributor that remains in operation without the required modification, upgrade, or replacement is considered unapproved by the attorney general. - 28.
+A service technician may not access a dispensing device or electronic pull-tab device unless accompanied by an organization employee. - 29.
+A distributor may not possess, in inventory, a processing chip encoded with proprietary software that was duplicated by the distributor for a dispensing device or electronic pull tab device usable in North Dakota. - 30.
+A distributor may not sell or provide new video surveillance equipment or install video surveillance equipment for an organization unless the distributor is an approved vendor of the equipment or is approved by the attorney general. - 31.
+If a distributor receives an administrative or criminal complaint or a citation from another state, it shall notify the attorney general in writing within thirty days of the date of the complaint or citation. - 32.
+An electronic quick shot bingo site operating system with card-marking devices, fifty-fifty raffle system, site system with bingo card-marking devices, electronic pull-tab devices with operating system, and related equipment may only be sold or provided to an organization with a state gaming license. - 33.
+A distributor shall report a malfunction of a fifty-fifty raffle system, site system with bingo card-marking devices, electronic quick shot bingo site operating system with card-marking devices, or electronic pull-tab devices with operating system, which affects the security or integrity of the system or the outcome of a game to the attorney general within the next business day of the date of occurrence. - 34.
+Within five business days after installation, upgrading, converting, transfer, or removal of an electronic pull-tab device and operating system, a distributor shall submit an electronic pull-tab certification notice on a prescribed form to the attorney general.